Åland dialects

 Commemorative stone of Åland's autonomy.
 The small text reads: Högt skall det klinga vårt svenska språk – Loudly shall it sound, our Swedish language.

-Åland dialects (åländska) are dialects of Swedish spoken in Åland, an autonomous province of Finland.
+Åland dialects (åländska) are dialects of Swedish spoken in Åland, an autonomous region of Finland.
 The Åland dialects have similarities to both Finland Swedish and the historical dialects of Uppland, but are generally considered to be part of Eastern Swedish (östsvenska mål, varieties of Swedish spoken in Finland and Estonia).

 Swedish is the sole official language of Åland, and its status is protected in the självstyrelselag, a law that guarantees the islands' autonomy within Finland.

 Phonology

 As in Finland Swedish, the tonal word accent that distinguishes certain minimal pairs is not present in Åland.
 Thus Central Swedish /sv/ ('the duck') and /sv/ ('the spirit') are both pronounced /[ˈanːdɛn]/.

 Characteristics

 Certain expressions are typical of Åland dialects.
 For example, the double genitive in Vemses flicka/pojke är du då? ("Whose's girl/boy are you?"
 (Vems flicka/pojke är du då in Standard Swedish)) carries the implication that the asker might know the parents of the person asked, likely in a small society such as Åland.
 Another characteristic is the substitution of inte (not) with inga (no, nobody, none; in Standard Swedish a plural form): Jag har inga varit där ("I have not been there").

 A feature that Åland shares with Finland Swedish is the reduction of the words inte (not), skulle (should) and måste (must) to int, sku and måst respectively.